 What is a Plancha Grill?

 If you love the taste of grilled, seared food, a “Plancha” is going to be your new favorite pan.
+It’s the perfect accessory for getting started with the Hygge Lifestyle and is perfect for making your favorite comfort foods.

 The pan originated in Spain and cooking “a la plancha” literally means “grilled on a metal plate”.